 that March, and the following month it hit number one on the Hot Country Songs Chart.
 Underwood

-gathered more accolades by winning three awards at the 2007 CMT Awards -- Video of the Year, Female Video of the Year, and Video Director of the Year for "Before He Cheats" -- and taking home two Grammys.
+gathered more accolades by winning two awards at the 2007 CMT Awards -- Video of the Year and Female Video of the Year for "Before He Cheats" -- and taking home two Grammys.
 She also took home three 2007 ACM Awards in May, which included Album of the Year for Some Hearts

 and Top Female Vocalist.
 She made another trip to American Idol